 \subsection{Derivation of magnetization dynamics}

-To derive the magnetization dynamics, we substitute the expression of Cauchy stress tensor ${\mathbf T}$ and couple stress tensor ${\boldsymbol \Lambda}$ in the expression of balance of angular momentum as given in Eq.~(\ref{eq:angular_momentun}).
+To derive the magnetization dynamics, we substitute the expression for the Cauchy stress tensor ${\mathbf T}$ and the couple stress tensor ${\boldsymbol \Lambda}$ in the expression of balance of angular momentum as given in (\ref{eq:angular_momentun}).
 Accordingly, balance of angular momentum can be expressed as